 - Racing thoughts and talking fast

-Conditions such as schizophrenia, antisocial personality disorder and borderline personality disorder also have high rates of comorbid addiction.
+Conditions such as schizophrenia, antisocial personality disorder, borderline personality disorder and other mental illnesses also have high rates of comorbid addiction.
 But what is the relationship between mental health and substance abuse?
 Read on to find out.

 What Is the Relationship Between Mental Health and Substance Abuse?